gmguynz/auto-mate-app-igekpy/SUPABASE_SETUP.md

 - ✅ A green "Cloud Storage Active" banner on the home screen
 - ✅ Console logs showing "Using Supabase for storage"
 - ✅ Your data visible in the Supabase dashboard under **Table Editor** → **customers**
+- ✅ "Send Email (Auto)" option when tapping reminders (if Supabase is configured)

 ## Troubleshooting